Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Stability Measure and Optimal Ordering

 \section{Stability Measure and Optimal Ordering}

-The gene ordering fixes the partition and hence the stability classification (Remark~\ref{rem:order}).
-This section defines a \emph{stability measure} $\mu$ on orderings: it quantifies, in a precise sense, how much expanding behavior appears across scales.
+The gene ordering fixes the partition and, with it, the stability classification (Remark~\ref{Rem:order}).
+This section defines a \emph{stability measure} $\mu$ on orderings: it quantifies how much expanding behavior appears across scales.
 Orderings that minimize $\mu$ then correspond to the most stable hierarchical organization.

 \paragraph{Motivation.} If the network is organized hierarchically so that coarse-scale dynamics are stable, then a suitable ordering should yield few expanding balls. $\mu$ makes this idea quantitative; minimizing $\mu$ singles out orderings that expose that latent hierarchy.